-A doctor can conduct a blood or saliva test to check your hormone levels.
+A provider can conduct a blood or saliva test to check your hormone levels.
 There are many hormones that influence your cognitive functioning including:

 Testosterone: Also known as the “male” sex hormone, both men and women have testosterone in their bodies.
 Dips in testosterone levels have been linked to a decline in mental acumen.

 Estrogen: The “female” sex hormone is also present in both sexes.
 Estrogen helps facilitate communication between the brain’s nerve cells.
 Thus, a lack of estrogen can cause memory loss and other cognitive impairments.

 Progesterone: Progesterone naturally calms the brain in preparation for stressful events.
 It also plays a pivotal role in healing, so insufficient progesterone can prolong the recovery period for head injuries.